-As we have done before in [17], [18], first before participating in the signature registration sessions, the candidates were asked to send a sample of their signature so that all the candidates have access to the signatures of all the participants in all the sessions.
+First, before participating in the signature registration sessions, the candidates were asked to send a sample of their signature so that all the candidates have access to the signatures of all the participants in all the sessions.
 Then, every candidate has to sign his signature five times and forge others' signatures three times.
 EMG signals from hand and arm muscles are recorded during all signatures performed.

-After that, synergy patterns were extracted by the NMF method.
-After that, the muscle synergies obtained from the signal registration over consecutive times of several months were classified into two categories of genuine and forgery signatures by the SVM classifier.
-At the end, the results of the classification of dams were evaluated by EER, FAR, and FRR statistical parameters.
+After that, synergy patterns were extracted by NMF method.
+After that, the muscle synergies obtained from the signal registration in consecutive times of several months were classified into two categories of genuine and forgery signatures by the SVM classifier.
+At the end, the results of the classification of dams were evaluated by EER, FAR and FRR statistical parameters.